 For my previous blogpost I focused on the history of the campus’s hospitals, culminating in our present day Olin Health Center.
 While students may pass by the building everyday few take time to note the dozen sculpture reliefs adorning the South entrance or realize the cultural legacy of these works of art.
 Amidst the poverty of the Great Depression, President Roosevelt commissioned the Work Projects Administration (WPA) as part of his New Deal program.
 Among the WPA’s actions was to hire out of work artists to sculpt and paint public works of art.
 Many examples of this art movement cans still be found on the campus of MSU, perhaps most notably being the sculptures of Samuel Cashwan.

-The Russian born Samuel Cashwan was born around 1900 near the city of Kiev.
+Samuel Cashwan was born around 1900 in Cherkasy, Ukraine.
 As a child he immigrated with his parents to New York, before finding his way to Detroit.
 Cashwan received his training as a sculptor at the Architectural League in New York and under the tutelage of the acclaimed sculptor Antoine Bourdelle in Paris.
 When Cashwan returned to Detroit in 1927, he brought with him a style heavily influenced by classical Romanesque sculpture.
-Later on his life Cashwan would add Hindu to his list of influences.
+Later on his life Cashwan would add Hindu sculpture to his list of influences.

 Cashwan believed that sculptor had a special place in modern society and each artist should strive to find his or her own unique style, rather than follow a prescribed formula for success.
 In a statement for a 1942 exhibit of his work at the Museum of Modern Art, Cashwan laid out his thoughts on the future of sculpture.